-Ballroom Glitz on December 13th from 7-10p.
+- Starlight Stroll on December 12 from 7-10p.
 Enjoy an elegant evening of holiday entertainment, strolling dinner, cocktails and more.
 Cost is $75 per person.
 Call 248-364-6263 for more info.

-Holiday Gift Shop is open daily from 11a-5p and 11a-9p on December 17th through December 20th.
+- Holiday Gift Shop is open daily from 11a-5p.

 I visited the Meadow Brook Holiday Walk to tour the mansion with all the beautiful holiday decor for a review.
 It takes about an hour to walk through the entire tour.
 Each room is beautifully decorated.
 Most have a Christmas tree, decorated in its own unique fashion.
 Many other elegant holiday decorations fill each room, making it quite a sight.
 Touring guests get to view items from the collection that are not normally displayed such as: Frances Dodge’s own horse drawn-sleigh, and several of Matilda Wilson’s formal gowns she wore to many local events and performances; they were gorgeous.